 Serious mental illness (SMI) is one of my areas of expertise.
 As a freelance mental health writer, I’m well read on mental health conditions and have written on a number of mental disorders and illnesses.
 These include obsessive compulsive disorder (OCD), attention deficit disorder (ADD or ADHD) bipolar disorder, schizophrenia (see page 26), and schizoaffective disorder, among others.
 I’m also a mental health care advocate, so find out about my advocacy efforts for better mental health care policy for those with serious mental illness.

 I have a strong interest in human behavior, whether it’s psychological or neurological.
 Some mental illnesses are of particular interest to me because of my family history.
 My dad suffered from depression, anxiety, and panic attacks.
 I also have a son with schizoaffective disorder (bipolar and schizophrenia combined).
 His dreadful disease is what ultimately led me to advocate for better national mental health care policy.
 It also resulted in my interest in becoming a writer on serious mental illness, in particular.

-Myself, I’ve been diagnosed with anxiety, panic attacks, seasonal affective disorder (SAD), major depression, attention deficit disorder, and bipolar II.
-Fortunately, I don’t experience the mania of bipolar I, but rather hypomania, so I just become incredibly driven.
-My personal experience brings great insight into these brain diseases.
+Myself, I’ve been diagnosed with anxiety, panic attacks, seasonal affective disorder (SAD), major depression, and attention deficit disorder.
+My personal experience brings great insight into these brain disorders and diseases.

 As an avid reader and freelance psychology writer, I also have an understanding of personality disorders, such as narcissistic personality disorder and borderline personality disorder, among others.
 I’m very fascinated by what makes people tick.